 Categorized as

-Sustainable Supply Chain Operations: Insights from Industry Experts
+Sustainable Supply Chain Operation Tips From Industry Experts

 Supply chains are the key to fighting climate change.
 Why?
 Because they generate around 60% of all carbon emissions globally.
 Creating sustainable supply chain operations is therefore an essential step in achieving net zero.
 For this reason, we recently sat down with several industry experts to collect their tips on greening the supply chain.
 Here’s what they had to say.